Catholic Church in Europe: Santiago de Compostela

+Santiago de Compostela Cathedral in Spain.

 One of the most important and famous sites for pilgrimages for the Catholic Church is Santiago de Compostela in Galicia, Spain.
 The cathedral of the city hosts the shrine of Saint James, one of the Twelve Apostles of Jesus, and traditionally considered the first apostle to be martyred.
 Santiago de Compostela is the final destination of the Way of Saint James (Galician: O Camiño de Santiago).

 Assisi

 Assisi, a town in the Umbria region in Italy, hosts two more papal basilicas: the Basilica of San Francesco d'Assisi and the Basilica of Santa Maria degli Angeli.
 The Basilica of San Francesco d'Assisi is the mother church of the Order of Friars Minor, commonly known as the "Franciscan Order".
 Assisi is the town in which the founder of the order, Saint Francis of Assisi, was born and died.